-The completion of an acquisition depends on the negotiation term of the parties, while the merger and the registration with the National Registration Centre ("NRC") takes approximately one month as of the publication of the draft merger agreement.
+The completion of an acquisition depends on the negotiation of terms of the parties, while the merger and registration with the National Business Centre ("NBC") take approximately one month as of the publication of the draft merger agreement.

 If a merger results in a concentration, the approval of the ACA is required and, in this case, the completion of the merger takes an additional term of one month.